“We have spent so much time arguing about this and that that we can’t agree on anything. And agreement is the only way to make change.”

 It’s time to focus on quality of life.
 Advocate for services, employment, housing, and equal treatment.
 Those are the things that make happiness.
 Those are the things that matter.

-Carly Fulgham is a Board member for the Art of Autism nonprofit.
+Carly Ott is a Board member for the Art of Autism nonprofit.
 She is the Autism Society Ventura County’s first board president with an autism diagnosis.
 She is a founding member of the Autism Society of America’s Public Policy and Advocacy Committee and was appointed this summer to the Autism Society of America’s Panel of People on the Spectrum of Autism Advisors.
 Carly is a technology project lead for national bank and an active volunteer with a local autism organization.
 She is married to a neurotypical man and is an adult on the autism spectrum.
 Carly didn’t get her diagnosis until she was 28 years old and credits that moment with changing her life for the better.

 You may also like: Why we must unify to protect our civil rights.